 When it comes to protecting yourself from debit card fraud, it is vital to stay on the defense.
-Constant transaction monitoring will help the customers and businesses to keep a track of all the out-of-place transactions.
+Constant transaction monitoring will help customers and businesses to keep track of all the out-of-place transactions.
 Here are the best practices for debit card fraud prevention:

 All the physical statements that you decide to keep safe should be kept in a safe place so that no one can access the documents.